-SWUS acts as Swiss Water's marketing and sales subsidiary.
-In 2019, Swiss Water incorporated SWEU with the purpose of expanding growth opportunities in the European market.
-As of the date hereof, SWUS and SWEU do not have significant assets.
+The Company's SWUS subsidiary acts as Swiss Water's marketing and sales subsidiary.
+In 2019, Swiss Water incorporated the SWEU subsidiary with the purpose of expanding growth opportunities in the European market.
+As of the date hereof, neither SWUS nor SWEU have significant assets.